xiph/opusfile/mingw/README.md

 # Cross-compiling under mingw

-Just running `make` in this directory should download and build opusfile and its dependencies.
+Just running `make libopusfile-0.dll` in this directory should download and build opusfile and its dependencies.
 Some mingw libraries need to be compiled into the final package.